acts-project/acts/docs/tracking.md

 the luminous region, secondary vertices are slightly displaced due to the finite life time of the decaying particle.

-Vertices play an important role in higher-level reconstruction algorithms.
-For example, secondary vertices can help with the identification of particles:
-During *$b$-tagging*, a displaced vertex located inside a jet is a sign for the decay of a $b$-hadron.

 (vertexing_illust)=
 :::{figure} /figures/tracking/vertexing.svg
 :width: 400px